suresh-n/RichDotinScalperApp1/README.md

-# RichDotinScalperApp for Shoonya
+# RichDotinScalperApp for Shoonya and Flattrade

-RichDotinScalperApp is created using PyQt6 and Python to increase performance and can be used with the Shoonya API for scalping in index options like Nifty, BankNifty, and FinNifty.
+RichDotinScalperApp is created using PyQt6 and Python to increase performance and can be used with the Shoonya and Flattrade API for scalping in index options like Nifty, BankNifty, and FinNifty.

 The RichDotinScalper App is a platform designed to help traders place orders quickly to their broker terminals without having to log in to the broker’s user interface.
 Here are some of the features of this tool: